 The La Curva property, comprising four exploration cateos, is located in the eastern Deseado Massif and has year round access from the paved national highway and secondary roads.
 Surface mapping, geophysical surveys and systematic geochemical sampling define two gold-anomalous targets on the east side with associated auriferous (gold-bearing) quartz veins.
-The two principal targets include the Loma Arthur vein-dome system and Cerro Chato, which hosts gold-rich veins and silicified breccias.
-(See news releases of April 1, 2008 and February 24, 2009).
-During 2012 and 2013, exploration of the western part of the property have identified gold and pathfinder element geochemical anomalies on several new targets.
+The two principal targets include the Loma Arthur vein-dome system and Cerro Chato, which hosts gold-rich veins and silicified breccias (see news releases of April 1, 2008 and February 24, 2009).
+During 2012 and 2013, exploration of the western part of the property has identified gold and pathfinder element geochemical anomalies and defined several new gold-anomalous targets.